Experienced and Trusted Speeding Car Accident Law Firm

 It is important to remember that these laws have been put in place for very good reason, using a combination of factors.
 When you use the roads in San Diego, or elsewhere, you do not have the liberty of choosing whether you feel the speed limits are applicable to you.
 As a motorist, you are legally obligated to follow the law, regardless of your opinion.

-However your rear-end accident came about, our San Diego car accident attorneys can ensure you recover the damages you deserve.
+However your speeding accident came about, our San Diego car accident attorneys can ensure you recover the damages you deserve.

 The Three Types of Speeding Law in San Diego, California

 In San Diego, there are three types of speeding law.
 Breaching any of these could put your life, and those of others, in danger, and will constitute a speeding offense.
 The three types of law are:

 Basic speeding law prohibits driving at a speed greater than that which is deemed reasonable or prudent considering multiple factors such as the weather, road conditions, visibility, and the width of the road; or at a speed which endangers people or property

 Presumed speeding law means that there is a presumed speed limit of 15 mph at railroad crossings, in alleys, and at highway intersections where there is less than 100 feet of visibility;and a limit of 25 mph in business, residential, and some school zones.
 Certain school zones operate a lower limit of 15 mph

 Absolute speed limits of 70 mph on freeways displaying that limit, 65 mph on freeways notsignposted with a 70 mph limit, and 55 mph on two-lane undivided highways apply unless otherwise indicated by signage

 Out of the 20,385 road accidents which occurred in San Diego County during 2015, 4,814 were found to have been caused by motorists driving at excessive speed.